 The Duval County Transportation Disadvantaged Coordinating Board has established an eligibility process for the provision of non-sponsored service to Duval County residents.
-Recognizing that the Non-Sponsored funding is very limited the CTC has decided to recertify clients every two years.
-Clients will need to reapply every two (2) years to continue eligibility.
-Proof of income and medical verification are required to qualify for nonsponsored funding.
+Recognizing that the Non-Sponsored funding is very limited the CTC has decided to recertify clients every THREE years.
+Clients will need to reapply every THREE (3) years to continue eligibility.
+If there is change in a customer's financial or medical condition, they should contact eligibility immediately to discuss.
+Proof of income and medical verification are required to qualify for non-sponsored funding.
+Upon expiration or failure to re-certify for eligibility, a customer will not be able to utilize transportation until the process is completed.
 Applications for non-sponsored eligibility determination process requires a multi-step qualification process that substantiates the individual's ability to meet the criteria outlined in Chapter 427, F.S.